SERG-Delft/andy/README.md

 ## Running

-Andy is a simple Java application.
-All it needs is:

-* A directory containing three files: the code to be tested (usually in a `Library.java` file),the student's solution (in a `Solution.java`) and a configuration (`Configuration.java`)
-* An empty directory where the output will be produced.
-You may expect JaCoCo and Pitest reports to also be stored in these folders.
+The easiest way to run Andy is via the [Maven plugin](https://mvnrepository.com/artifact/io.github.cse1110/andy-maven-plugin).
+All you need is a Maven project with `src/main` and `src/test` folders as well as an Andy configuration file in a `config` folder in the root directory of the project.
+You can see many examples of exercises configured to use the Maven plugin in the [assignment repository](https://github.com/cse1110/assignments).

 For TU Delft students, Andy can be used directly in WebLab, our cloud IDE.

-_We are working on a command-line tool that will make Andy easier to run._

 ## Team